guides you to the best local dishes & drinks in

 Where: Central Delhi’s Pandara Road Market, lined with good Punjabi restaurants, is nearly synonymous with butter chicken, so we headed there, to Pindi (2338-7932; 16, Pandara Rd.
 Market).
 The strip-mall setup is located just south of India Gate.

 When: Daily, noon-12:30am

-Order: Butter chicken (340/550 rupees for half/full order)—so rich and buttery and a bit sweet, the half order is plenty for most of us—which can be ordered boneless for an extra 25 rupees.
+Order: Butter chicken (340/550 rupees for half/full order)—so rich and buttery and a bit sweet, the half order is plenty—which can be ordered boneless for an extra 25 rupees.
 It’s served with butter floating around its edges; you might as well go all in and order the butter naan, too, downright decadently coated in the good stuff.
 For something a wee bit lighter, don’t miss the excellent tandoori chicken here.

 Alternatively: Try another of the popular Pandara Road restaurants, like Havemore (2338-7070; 11-12 Pandara Rd.
 Market, map).
 But if you can make it to the original Moti Mahal (3704, Netaji Subhash Marg, Daryaganj, map) in Old Delhi—it’s now a big chain of restaurants, presumably run by different descendants of the Gujral family, as the original claims it “has no branch”—you should, for history’s sake.
 Plus, the butter chicken’s said to be darn good still.

 ©2014 Eat Your World, LLC - All Rights Reserved